rht-labs/tech-exercise/docs/1-the-manual-menace/5-setup-gitops-structure.md

 # Setup GitOps Repository Structure :rocket: :rocket:
 ## Introduction
-This section is focused on creating a gitops structure for your tenant that will contains application helm charts, tekton pipelines and their respective argocd applications.
+This section is focused on creating a gitops structure for your tenant that will contains application helm charts, tekton pipelines and their respective ArgoCD applications.

 We will create the following types of folders in our gitops repo you ve made in section: